‘Arthdal Chronicles’ to ‘Kingdom’: 12 most expensive Korean dramas of all time

 The dominance of Korean culture doesn’t seem to ebb away anytime soon with K-pop and K-dramas being well-accepted across the globe.
 OTT players such as Netflix and Disney+ are heavily invested in Korean dramas as they have become a steady pop culture diet for millions.
 Hence, it is obvious that makers leave no stone unturned to make sure that the shows remain true to their theme, are grand and capture the imagination of fans.
 And, speaking of grandeur, makers often try to portray larger-than-life scenes by spending a huge amount on production, which includes actors’ fees and shooting locations.
 Wondering which are the most expensive Korean dramas of all time?
 We have you covered.

 Flawless production quality for ensuring top-notch action scenes and CGI, a popular star cast and the finest costumes are the reasons the K-dramas are so expensive.
-With bonafide Korean stars such as Kim Soo-hyun getting paid a whopping USD 440,000 (MR 2,037,420 approximately) for One Ordinary Day (per episode) and Song Joong-ki getting USD 160,872 (MR 748,368 approximately) for Vincenzo (per episode), the production cost goes astronomically high.
+With bonafide Korean stars such as Kim Soo-hyun getting paid a whopping USD 440,000 (HKD 3,454,000 approximately) for One Ordinary Day (per episode) and Song Joong-ki getting USD 160,872 (HKD 132,445 approximately) for Vincenzo (per episode), the production cost goes astronomically high.

 From a historical fantasy Korean drama like Arthdal Chronicles to a mushy fantasy romance drama like The Legend Of The Blue Sea, take a look at some of the most expensive Korean dramas ever made.
 Also, it is interesting to note that most expensive K-dramas are historical as the genre is a popular choice for the makers owing to the love it receives from viewers globally.